mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 }
 ```

-The root of my gripe with most examples becomes apparent.
-Our code breaks SRP by being concerned with how the chain is created.
+The code above breaks SRP by being concerned with how the chain is created.
 We don't want to know the details of our chain.
 We just want to call a method and be done with it.

 What we need is a factory that is responsible for the sole creation of our chain.